Odin-SMR/hermod/Documentation/odin.hermod.rst

 Queuing and execution
 _____________________

-A "job" is defined from the lookup in the previous section.
+A "job" is defined from the look up in the previous section.
 Information about the processing is sent to a queue for later execution.
 The Resource system that handles the queue and the execution nodes in the computing cluster (``glass``,``larimar``,``titanite``,``...``) is Torque_.

 Basically the "job" is a shell script sent to another machine for execution.

-The script ``runprocessor`` puts  the shell script in queue with different input parameters to  run on the computee nodes.
+The script ``run processor`` puts  the shell script in queue with different input parameters to  run on the computee nodes.

 Processing